Mead Recipe by Warwick

-- Allow to cool before pouring into a demijohn, and adding Brewer’s yeast.
+- Allow cooling before pouring into a demijohn, and adding Brewer’s yeast.

 - Let sit for 30 days before bottling, and storing for 6 months, again before chilling and drinking at your leisure.
 “Lemon Twist’ does not require Tannin.

-- Bottles: I suggest you chose a style of glass bottle that you can source regularly.
+- Bottles: I suggest you chose a style of a glass bottle that you can source regularly.
 I use second-hand white wine bottles.
 750ml bottles seem to work best for me.
-And you can see, admire and enjoy the colour of your mead when you check it.
-Dark coloured bottles are ok, but you cannot check the colour of a batch without decanting the contents.
+And you can see, admire and enjoy the color of your mead when you check it.
+Dark-colored bottles are ok, but you cannot check the color of a batch without decanting the contents.
 It is also a good idea to have a supply of smaller “Test’ bottles’ say 100 to 200 ml bottles.
-These you can open and taste economically at around the 4 to 5 month mark to make sure you batch is progressing how you want it too.
+There you can open and taste economically at around the 4 to 5-month mark to make sure your batch is progressing how you want it too.
 I do not use Grolsch bottles for 2 reasons.
-Firstly, as they are dark green you cannot check the colour of your mead, secondly I do not trust the clip down tops on that style of bottle.
+Firstly, as they are dark green you cannot check the color of your mead, secondly, I do not trust the clip down tops on that style of bottle.
 They can lose the tight seal you want to protect your mead, and if a bottle happens to fall over, it can in fact leak precious Mead.

 - Demijohns: Glass versus plastic brewing demijohns, I do not use plastic brewing demijohns, as I believe they can affect the sugar in the honey, and the plastic will retain some taste from each batch.
-Therefor the risk of cross contamination is real.
+Therefore the risk of cross-contamination is real.
 And a resulting bad taste in subsequent batches.

 - Heat Pads: DO NOT USE HEAT PADS IN TH FIRST 48 HOURS, IF YOU DO YOU WILL KILL BOTH THE NATURAL & INTRODUCED YEAST